 Roman Catholic fathers were aware of the idea of a genderless soul.
 In the meme, I expressed the biblical remnant of a philosophic idea of a genderless soul in Galatians 3:28.

 The temple of Ptah is the origin of the Kemetic/Egyptian mythology that Christianity was founded on.
 Ptah symbolically is a male figure with only his arms and hands free.
 Have you ever considered how our reality is formed?
 No?
 Well the ancient Egyptians did and they represented the ideas in a symbolic framework.

 Did you know that the pyramid and the cross are symbolic of the formation of reality on one level?
 Yes, I explain it briefly in my infographic pdf download.
 Numerology connects myth, symbolism and analogy in the Kemetic system and is truly the foundation of many biblical scriptures that we have used religiously.

 In the Egyptian framework, Ptah is part of a trinity of NTR’s that created the Universe.
 Atum is the initial impetus of creation to exist.
-Amen, is that which is hidden.
+Amen, is that which is hidden from our knowledge and awareness.
 That’s the same Amen that every Christian ends their prayer with.
 And Ptah represents the substance of physical expression or matter.
 Ptah is the “builder” of physical reality.

 Ptah and Ausar are trapped or bound by time.
 Ausar can be symbolic of cycles of nature that are all bound in time and matter.
+The physical body is the “Tomb” of the soul.
 While Ptah is part of the universal creative trinity, Ausar is within the earthly realm and the “father” in the trinity with Auset (mother nature) and Heru.

 This is just a very basic primer on these ideas and to show the origin of some of the Christian traditions.